 Label Description individual ports.
 There are two configuration parameters available in Ingress: 1.
 Translate 2.
 Classify 1.
 Translate To enable the Ingress Translation, click the checkbox.
-Classification for a port have 4 different values. • Disable: No Ingress DSCP Classification.
-2. Classify DSCP=0: Classify if incoming (or translated if enabled) DSCP is 0.
-Selected: Classify only selected DSCP for which classification is enabled as specified in DSCP Translation window for the specific DSCP.
-All: Classify all DSCP.
-Egress Port Egress Rewriting can be one of - Disable: No Egress rewrite.
-Enable: Rewrite enabled without remapping.
-Remap DP Unaware: DSCP from analyzer is remapped and frame is remarked with remapped DSCP value.
-The remapped DSCP value is always taken from the 'DSCP Translation->Egress Remap DP0' table.
-Remap DP Aware: DSCP from analyzer is remapped and frame is remarked with remapped DSCP value.
-Depending on the DP level of the frame, the remapped DSCP value is either taken from the 'DSCP Translation->Egress Remap DP0' table.
+Classification for a port have 4 different values.
+Disable: No Ingress DSCP Classification.
+0.0116 • DSCP=0: Classify if incoming (or translated if enabled) DSCP is 0.
+2. Classify • Selected: Classify only selected DSCP for which classification is enabled as specified in DSCP Translation window for the specific DSCP. • All: Classify all DSCP.
+Port Egress Rewriting can be one of - Disable: No Egress rewrite. • Enable: Rewrite enabled without remapping. • Remap DP Unaware: DSCP from analyzer is remapped and frame is remarked with Egress remapped DSCP value.
+The remapped DSCP value is always taken from the 'DSCP Translation->Egress Remap DP0' table. • Remap DP Aware: DSCP from analyzer is remapped and frame is remarked with remapped DSCP value.
+Depending on the DP level of the frame, the remapped DSCP value is either taken from the 'DSCP Translation->Egress Remap DP0' table or from the 'DSCP Translation->Egress Remap DP1' table.